-ESG Investing Risk: Strategies that select securities based on responsible investing, "green" or environmental, social, and governance (ESG) or similar criteria, may forgo certain market opportunities available to strategies or products that do not use these criteria.
+ESG/Impact/Green Investing Risk - Strategies that select securities based on responsible investing, "green", "impact" or environmental, social, and governance (ESG) or similar criteria may forgo certain market opportunities available to strategies or products that do not use these criteria.

 High Yield Securities Risk - High yield securities, which are rated below investment grade and commonly referred to as "high yield" securities or "junk" bonds.
 High yield securities usually offer higher yields than investment grade securities, but also involve more risk.
+Analysis of the creditworthiness of issuers of high yield securities may be more complex than for issuers of higher rated debt securities.
 High yield securities may be more susceptible to real or perceived adverse economic conditions than investment grade securities, and they generally have more volatile prices and carry more risk to principal.
 In addition, high yield securities generally are less liquid than investment grade securities.
 Any investment in distressed or defaulted securities subjects the portfolio to even greater credit risk than investments in other below-investment grade securities.